aiegoo/documentation/pages/product2/p2_sample1.md

 ![image](https://user-images.githubusercontent.com/42961200/151567046-b3ccedba-019a-4b18-b546-ce9f9db5accf.png)

 After you have typed the password please click Connect.
-After pressing the button, AIRLink will attempt to connect.
+{{site.data.alerts.callout_info}}After pressing the button, AIRLink will attempt to connect.
 This may take a few minutes.
 AirLinkConfig network will be disabled and most likely your computer will connect to the other known network.
 However, if you entered the wrong password or the access point rejects the connection for other reasons, turn on the AirLinkConfig access point again.
 Your computer is unlikely to automatically connect to it and you may have to do this manually.
-After pressing the button, the device will be expected to appear at the address , if it is supported by your router / computer, and will automatically redirect there.
+After pressing the button, the device will be expected to appear at the address airlink.local, if it is supported by your router / computer, and will automatically redirect there.{{site.data.alerts.end}}

-Connect your computer to the same WiFi network which you have just connected the AIRLink to and go to .
+Connect your computer to the same WiFi network which you have just connected the AIRLink to and go to airlink.local/.
 If you are able to see the main dashboard - you have successfully connected AIRLink to WiFi network:
 ![image](https://user-images.githubusercontent.com/42961200/151567103-67dbd9f0-4c0c-438e-a313-474d7d5a8e8d.png)

-If you have troubles accessing AIRLink dashboard - please view .
+{{site.data.alerts.callout_info}}If you have troubles accessing AIRLink dashboard - please view [this_guide](https://docs.sky-drones.com/airlink/troubleshooting#unable-to-access-airlink-local).{{site.data.alerts.end}}
-CONGRATULATIONS!
-Now your AIRLink is connected to Internet.
+`CONGRATULATIONS!
+Now your AIRLink is connected to Internet.`
 5. Claim AIRLink ownership
 By default, your AIRLink is owned by the manufacturer (Sky-Drones) or other licensed manufacturer.
 You can claim ownership of the AIRLink and assign it to your account.
-AIRLink ownership is required to use Sky-Drones Cloud services.
+{{site.data.alerts.callout_info}}AIRLink ownership is required to use Sky-Drones Cloud services.
 Therefore, we highly recommend to claim your AIRLink ownership at this step.
-Make sure you have the following:
-Sky-Drones Cloud account.
-If not - create .
-AIRLink is connected to WiFi and has internet access.
+Make sure you have the following: `Sky-Drones Cloud account.
+If not - create .` AIRLink is connected to WiFi and has internet access. {{site.data.alerts.end}}

 Go to the AIRLink dashboard at  and scroll down until you see Ownership Transfer section, click Claim Ownership:
 ![image](https://user-images.githubusercontent.com/42961200/151567223-4e0f05a8-65ab-4ee7-87d9-02a0c30cda89.png)